 The Best Places to Work in Information Technology (IT) list is an annual ranking of the top 100 work environments for technology professionals by IDG’s Computerworld.
 The list is compiled based on a comprehensive questionnaire regarding company offerings in categories such as benefits, career development, training and retention.
 In addition, Computerworld conducts extensive surveys of IT workers, and their responses factor heavily in determining the rankings.

 Baird is an employee-owned, international wealth management, capital markets, private equity and asset management firm with offices in the United States, Europe and Asia.
-Established in 1919, Baird has more than 3,300 associates serving the needs of individual, corporate, institutional and municipal clients.
-Baird has more than $157 billion in client assets.
-Baird’s principal operating subsidiaries are Robert W. Baird & Co. in the United States and Robert W. Baird Group Ltd. in Europe.
+Established in 1919, Baird has approximately 3,500 associates serving the needs of individual, corporate, institutional and municipal clients.
+Baird has $203 billion in client assets as of Dec.
+31, 2017.
+Committed to being a great place to work, Baird ranked No. 12 on FORTUNE’s 100 Best Companies to Work For in 2018 – its 15th consecutive year on the list.
+Baird is the marketing name of Baird Financial Group.
+Baird’s principal operating subsidiaries are Robert W. Baird & Co.
+Incorporated in the United States and Robert W. Baird Group Ltd. in Europe.
 Baird also has an operating subsidiary in Asia supporting Baird’s investment banking and private equity operations.
 For more information, please visit Baird’s Web site at www.rwbaird.com.

 Computerworld from IDG is the leading technology media brand helping senior IT, business decision-makers and key influencers navigate change with effective business strategy.
 As the voice of business technology, Computerworld enables the IT value chain with unique editorial coverage from setting strategies to deriving value.
 Computerworld’s award-winning website (www.computerworld.com), focused conference series, strategic marketing solutions and research forms the hub of the world’s largest (40+ edition) global IT media network and provides opportunities for IT vendors to engage this audience.
 Computerworld leads the industry with an online audience of over 7.2 million monthly page views (Omniture, January 2016 – March 2016 average) and was recognized in BtoB’s 2013 Media Power 50 list; recognition Computerworld has received for more than 5 consecutive years.
 Computerworld is published by IDG Enterprise, a subsidiary IDG.
 Company information is available at www.idgenterprise.com.
 Note: All product and company names are trademarks of their respective organizations.